 CC Cares Companion Mentor

 Talking to someone who has survived a loss can be healing for those who have more recently experienced a loss.
 In addition to a care package, CC Cares also offers phone-based support from companions who have also experienced a suicide loss.
-We will do our best to match one of our volunteer companions based on the relationship of the loss, i.e. sibling, parent, friend, etc.
+We will do our best to match one of our volunteer companions based on the relationship of the loss, for example sibling, parent, friend.

 Our mentor will first reach out within two weeks of the request to make sure that the loss survivor wants the connection.
 We will also maintain communication only if the loss survivor would like.

-To request a care package or a grief companion for yourself or a loved one, please fill out the form below.
+To request a grief companion for yourself or a loved one, please fill out the form below:

 This program is run for suicide loss survivors, by suicide loss survivors.
-If you are a suicide loss survivor who is ready to support someone newly bereaved by suicide, find out how you can get involved.
+If you are a suicide loss survivor who is at least two years from your loss and feels drawn to support other loss survivors, join a future suicide loss peer grief companion training.